-The term of this contract shall be for the duration of project construction and the operation and maintenance of the BMP's must be completed for the published lifespan of each BMP.
+The term of this contract shall be for the duration of project construction and for the term of the longest lifespan of any particular BMP.

 Projects will be ranked by the District's Agricultural Committee as outlined in Appendix A of this policy.